What is an aneurysm?

-In some cases, aneurysms can be life threatening.
-Seek immediate medical care (call 911) if you, or someone you are with, have any of these life-threatening symptoms including:
+In some cases, aneurysms can be life-threatening.
+Seek immediate medical care (call 911) for any of these life-threatening symptoms including:

 What causes an aneurysm?

-Aneurysms are caused by weakness in the wall of a cerebral artery or vein, aortic artery, or peripheral artery.
-The disorder may result from defects present at birth (congenital), from underlying conditions such as hypertensive vascular disease and atherosclerosis (buildup of fatty deposits in the arteries), or from previous trauma to the area of the aneurysm.
+Aneurysms are caused by weakness in the wall of a cerebral (brain) artery or vein, aortic artery, or peripheral artery.
+The disorder may result from defects present at birth (congenital); from underlying conditions, such as hypertensive vascular disease and atherosclerosis (buildup of fatty deposits in the arteries); or from previous trauma to the area of the aneurysm.

 What are the risk factors for an aneurysm?